 Brandi is natural born food lover of anything from gourmet cheeses and wine down to plain baked breads.
 When not in the kitchen cooking, she loves to be outdoors, especially near the ocean.
 She puts her focus mainly on healthy organic ea...

-So what is clean eating?
+First, what is clean eating?
 Clean eating is a term most commonly used to describe eating a healthy, unprocessed diet full of vegetables, fruits and lean meats.
 It doesn't have anything to do with the actual cleanliness of the food but focuses on eating whole foods in their most natural, purest state.
-Below are some tips and advice to get you started, to keep you on track and three easy recipes to make today.
+Below are some tips and advice to get you started and keep you on track, and three easy recipes to make today.

 Things to follow when eating clean

 Bulk up your grocery shopping with a variety of fresh local produce, and when possible, buy organic fruits and vegetables.
 (Try to focus on more plant-based meals, or have several meatless meals a week.)

 Eat whole grains, such as brown rice, quinoa or whole-grain oats.